translate this page

 Jack London

 Don't get put off by that semi-cult around him.
-Jack London is a fine author.
+Jack London is a fine author, if too close to the edge of "fascism" to me.
 There's one book of his in which dogs think about human beings as the gods, to give you one reason to check him out.
-Hint: Try The Call of the Wild Amazon.usa Amazon.uk Amazon.ca.
+Hint: try The Call of the Wild Amazon.usa Amazon.uk Amazon.ca.
 One of his best is the short story The Seed of McCoy Amazon.usa Amazon.de Amazon.uk Amazon.ca, with its great punch line.

 Jules Verne